briscan/docs/briswap/bridge-bri-erc20-tokens.md

 **Step 1:**

-Navigate to[ www.briswap.com ](https://briswap.com/).
+Navigate to[ www.briswap.com ](https://swap.briscan.io/).
 The interface will look like as shown below

 ![](../.gitbook/assets/0%20%286%29.png)

-Use the **“Connect to a wallet”** on the right hand top corner to connect your wallet to Fuseswap.
+Use the **“Connect to a wallet”** on the right hand top corner to connect your wallet to Briswap.
 Once you connect you should be able to see your wallet address and see the network you are connected to. \(In this case Ethereum\)

 ![](../.gitbook/assets/1%20%289%29.png)